 He is also a writer for Guy Dorian Sr.’s COR graphic novel line from PKMM Entertainment, collaborating with legendary artists and creators from the world of comics.

-Manas is an avid movie buff, pop culture maven, popular comic con speaker, art lover, world traveler, songwriter and guitarist, technology geek, wine connoisseur, and an armchair philosopher–all of which make their way into his writing at one time or another.
+Manas is an avid movie buff, pop culture maven, popular comic con speaker, art lover, world traveler, songwriter and guitarist, technology geek, and an armchair philosopher–all of which make their way into his writing at one time or another.

 Manas writes out of his home in suburban Philadelphia, where he lives with his wife, daughter, and dog Kayla, an American Dingo rescued from the swamps of South Carolina.